swharden/pyABF/docs/advanced/abf-file-format/readme.md

 ## determineDataScaling()
 As we saw earlier, directly reading data values as 16-bit integers produces beautiful data (and nice graphs) but the magnitude of the signal is way off.
 There is a certain multiple and offset which, when applied to this data, re-creates the original waveform.
 I call this process data scaling, even though technically it's more like scaling and offsetting.

+_Usually ABF data is stored as `int`, in which case the data must be multiplied by the scaling factor.
+If the data type is `float`, the data should not be multiplied by the scaling factor.
+Indication of data type is in `nDataFormat` which is 0 for `int` and 1 for `float`._

 In this section I don't actually apply the scaling, I just determine how much to scale the data by if/when it's loaded later.

 It's important to remember that the scaling may be different for every channel, so this scaling routine produces a scaling factor for every channel (and stores them in a list called `scaleFactors`).
 I start by setting every scaleFactor to 1.